 Director of Strategic Initiatives, The Washington Post

 network that changes how The Post covers national stories and launched a new

 Editor-in-Chief, The Texas Tribune

-Documentary Maker/Media Artist
+Documentary Filmmaker/Visual Journalist/Media Artist

-Futurist, Author and Founder of The Future Today Institute
+Founder and CEO, The Future Today Institute

-Derek Willis is a news applications developer at ProPublica focusing on politics and elections.
-He previously worked as a developer and reporter at The New York Times, a database editor at The Washington Post and at the Center for Public Integrity and Congressional Quarterly.
+Derek Willis is a news applications developer at ProPublica, focusing on politics and elections.
+He previously worked as a developer and reporter at The New York Times, a database editor at The Washington Post, and at the Center for Public Integrity and Congressional Quarterly.
 He began his journalism career at The Palm Beach Post.
 He is a co-founder of OpenElections, a project to collect and publish election results from all 50 states.